truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/DatasetsScreensScale.md

 ## Dataset Tree Table

-The datasets tree table lists datasets in an expandible tree structure with the root or parent dataset listed first and all the child datasets nested under it.
+The datasets tree table lists datasets in an expandable tree structure with the root or parent dataset listed first and all the child datasets nested under it.
 {{< expand "Click Here for More Information" "v" >}}
 Click anywhere on the dataset to expand the row and reveal each level of nested datasets or zvols.